Abhishhek7/instagramClone-in-reactJs/README.md

 # instagramClone in reactJs
- here , i created a simple instagram-like interface using ReactJs.here i have structured the apps, created components and styled them using css.
+ here, i have created a simple instagram-like interface using ReactJs. i haven't used any API or authentication sysytems-just focusing on building the basic interface. i have learnt how to structure the app, how to create a componentsand style them using css.